Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/layout.rst

    | Mode:     Edit mode
    | Menu:     :menuselection:`Mesh --> Face --> Rotate UVs/Reverse UVs`

-The orientation of the UV Texture is defined by each face.
+The orientation of the UV texture is defined by each face.
 If the image is, for example, upside down or laying on its side, use the :menuselection:`Face --> Rotate UVs` (in the 3D View in Face Select mode) menu to rotate the UVs per face in 90-degree turns.